flutter/website/src/development/tools/hot-reload.md

 In Dart, [static fields are lazily initialized][const-new].
-This means that the first time you run a Flutter app and a static field is read, it is set to whatever value its initializer was evaluated to.
+This means that the first time you run a Flutter app and a static field is read, it's set to whatever value its initializer was evaluated to.
 Global variables and static fields are treated as state, and are therefore not reinitialized during hot reload.